fahadsheik/Rental-App/README.md

 # Rental App

-A new Flutter project.
+A new Rental App UI for the front page.

-## Getting Started
+## Getting Starte